 Medicare Advantage plans often limit healthcare providers’ choice and specialized services’ availability.
 In addition, the plans may require preauthorization for specific treatments or services.
 They may also limit the coverage available for particular services or treatments.
 Furthermore, these plans can require higher out-of-pocket expenses for specific treatments or services than traditional Medicare.

 Finally, Medicare Advantage plans are subject to change annually.
 Seniors should be aware of any changes in their coverage before re-enrolling for the year.
-Seniors need to weigh all these potential issues before deciding if a Medicare Advantage plan is the right choice.
+Seniors must weigh all these potential issues before deciding if a Medicare Advantage plan is right.

-Most importantly, you can look at Medicare Advantage plans as give and take.
-MA plans that offer more freedom to choose how you want to handle your healthcare will typically contain higher co-pays and out-of-pocket maximums.
+Most importantly, you can view Medicare Advantage plans as give and take.
+MA plans that offer more freedom to choose how you want to handle your healthcare will typically contain higher copays and out-of-pocket maximums.

 The Preferred Provider Organizations (PPOs) will have higher costs in most areas.
 PPO plans allow for both in-network and out-of-network doctor’s visits.
 However, as mentioned above, the out-of-pocket limits will be higher for out-of-network items and services.